 Employers must ensure that all drivers of company vehicles have a valid licence.
 This usually includes a ‘declaration’ signed by drivers, attesting they are qualified to drive the vehicle in question.
 The company should also provide handbooks setting out procedures for maintenance, usage, and ‘fair wear and tear’ to the vehicle.

-If a company uses a fleet management software that employs tracking devices, these trackers must follow GDPR data regulations.
-In most cases, trackers are not allowed in company cars, only in pool vehicles.
+If a company uses a fleet management software that employs a car tracking system, these trackers must follow GDPR data regulations.
+In most cases, van tracking are not allowed in company cars, only in pool vehicles.
 This is to protect the privacy of the driver.

 Company cars are a popular employee benefit.
 They enable staff to meet clients, attend key events, and reach their workplace with ease.
 In some cases, they can even be tax efficient.

 It is important to correctly structure company vehicle schemes.
 This helps limit tax liabilities and provide a scope to track metrics like staff performance and fuel consumption.
 With Vehicle Excise Duty (an annual vehicle tax), UK businesses can keep tax incursions low by investing in low emission and electric/hybrid company cars.

 It is vital for businesses to think about how their fleet affects this business.
 This includes accurately documenting their vehicles.
 Government regulations change and tax authorities are vigilant.
 Finding ways to record, store and analyse vehicle data is increasingly important for the future your business.

 Read more: How To Create a Good Company Car Policy

 1. It is economical for the employer

 If an employer provides a company car as part of a salary sacrifice scheme, it will reduce the employer’s obligation to National Insurance Contribution.